-Hip Hop Public Health created HYPE with support from Beat Global, Columbia University Medical Center, Home Box Office, adidas and Interactive Health Technologies.
+Hip Hop Public Health created HYPE with support from Beat Global, Columbia University Medical Center, Home Box Office, and Interactive Health Technologies.
 HYPE provided students who lack time for physical education at school with a chance to improve their fitness — and overall health — through an afterschool program built around dance and heart rate data analysis.

 “We wanted to teach the essence of the Hip Hop culture and the value of moving,” said Dana Austin, one of the founding members of Hip Hop Public Health and a director/producer at Home Box Office.
 “We want the students to make a lifestyle change by giving them the tools to incorporate dance as a form of exercise.”